fly-apps/pdf-appliance/README.md

 * `PORT`: Port that the appliance listens to.
 Must match the `internal_port` in your fly.toml.
 Defaults to 3000.
 * `TIMEOUT`: Number of minutes the appliance can remain idle before it is shutdown.
 * `FORMAT`: Puppeteer [PaperFormat](https://pptr.dev/api/puppeteer.paperformat).
 Defaults to `letter`.
 * `JAVASCRIPT`: Set to `false` to disable JavaScript.
 If set to `false`, formatting will begin as soon as the page has [loaded](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event).
-Otherwise, formatting will be delayed until the [`networkidle2`](https://pptr.dev/api/puppeteer.puppeteerlifecycleevent).
+Otherwise, formatting will be delayed until the [`networkidle2`](https://pptr.dev/api/puppeteer.puppeteerlifecycleevent) life cycle event occurs (500ms with no more than 2 network connections).

 ## [Integrate with your existing application](#integrate)